puppetlabs/puppet-docs/source/guides/install_puppet/install_windows.markdown

 To upgrade to the latest version of Puppet, download the new MSI package and run the installer again.
 The installer will automatically restart the puppet agent service.

 As noted above, there are several settings that will be remembered by the installer if they were set during the install.
-If you used those MSI properties in a previous installation and later changed those settings in puppet.conf, you will need to specify your new values when upgrading.
+If you used those MSI properties in a previous installation and later changed those settings in puppet.conf, the new values will remain unless changed during the upgrade process.

 > **Note:** If you installed Puppet into a custom directory and are upgrading to a different architecture, be sure to see the note above [in the `INSTALLDIR` section.](#installdir)